Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Main results

-\begin{remark}[Broader Sparsity Regime] Eq \ref{eq:linear-var} suggests that the linear bootstrap without approximation gives a consistent estimate of variance even when the average degree $n\rho_n$ goes to infinity.
-This shows a stark contrast to Theorem~\ref{thm:mbq-firstorder} and Corollary~\ref{thm:mbm-firstorder}, where the average degree has to much larger to achieve higher-order correctness.
+\begin{remark}[Broader Sparsity Regime] Theorem~\ref{thm:boot-linear-apx} suggests that the linear bootstrap with a suitably large $N$ gives a consistent estimate of variance under much weaker conditions on sparsity than that needed for establishing higher order correctness (Theorem~\ref{thm:mbq-firstorder} and Corollary~\ref{thm:mbm-firstorder}).
 It should be noted that the arguments in \cite{zhang-xia-network-edgeworth} require $\rho_n = \omega(1/\sqrt{n})$ for acyclic graphs and therefore, their convergence rates for empirical Edgeworth expansions do not hold in sparser regimes. \bk \end{remark}

-\begin{remark}[Conditions on subgraphs] While we state Theorem~\ref{thm: apprx-linear-bootstrap} for acyclic and general cyclic subgraphs, it should be noted that weaker sparsity conditions are possible for simple cycles.
-In particular, for simple cycles one only needs $n^{s-1} \rho_n^s \rightarrow \infty $. \end{remark} \bk